-Our research and development efforts, including the operation of our biotechnology incubator, have been financed, in part, through grants and loans that we have received from the OCS.
-Of our nine current development projects, two were approved for funding by the OCS: BL-1040 and BL-7040.
+Our research and development efforts, including the operation of a biotechnology incubator which we terminated at the end of 2013, have been financed, in part, through grants and loans that we have received from the OCS.
+Of our 10 current development projects, two were approved for funding by the OCS: BL-1040 and BL-7040.
 In addition, before we in-licensed BL-8040, Biokine had received funding for the project from the OCS, and as a condition to OCS consent to our in-licensing of BL-8040, we were required to agree to abide by any obligations resulting from such funding.
-We therefore must comply with the requirements of the Israeli Law for the Encouragement of Industrial Research and Development, 1984, and related regulations, or the Research Law with respect to these projects.
-As of September 30, 2013, we have received approximately NIS 75.7 million (\$12.4 million) in funding from the OCS, of which approximately NIS 53.4 million (\$15.1 million) was funding provided to our biotechnology incubator.
-The aggregate funding amount includes funding of approximately NIS 48.2 million (\$13.6 million) for projects that have been terminated, which we will not be required to repay.
+We therefore must comply with the requirements of the Israeli Law for the Encouragement of Industrial Research and Development, 1984, and related regulations, or the Research Law, with respect to these projects.
+As of September 30, 2014, we received approximately NIS 76.1 million (\$20.6) million) in funding from the OCS, of which approximately NIS 53.7 million (\$14.5 million) was funding provided to our biotechnology incubator, which we undertook to repay from proceeds received from the sale of products developed under the incubator project.
+Under the terms of the biotechnology incubator, we had recorded a first-degree floating lien on all assets of the incubator against the repayment of funding received by the incubator for the projects developed under it.
+As previously described, we terminated the incubator at the end of 2013, and recorded the projects as having been terminated for repayment purposes.
+As of September 30, 2014, we have paid the OCS approximately NIS 24.3 million (\$6.6 million) in royalties under our approved programs.
+As of September 30, 2014, we have a contingent obligation to the OCS in the total amount of NIS 22.4 million (approximately \$6.0 million) under all of our approved programs, of which NIS 20.4 million (\$5.5 million) are attributed to projects recorded by the Company as terminated for repayment purposes but which still require a formal termination process with the OCS.
 When know-how, technology or products are developed using OCS grants, the terms of these grants and the Research Law restrict the transfer of that know-how (as well as know-how that is derived from funded know-how) and the development or manufacture of those products out of Israel without the prior approval of the OCS.
 Therefore, the discretionary approval of an OCS committee will be required for any transfer to third parties of our therapeutic candidates developed with OCS funding, for the purpose of the commercialization of our product candidates.
 We received approval in 2009 for the out-licensing of BL-1040 to Bellerophon; however the out-licensing of BL-7040 and BL-8040 to any party outside of Israel will be subject to the prior approval of the OCS.
-There is no assurance that we will receive the required approval should we wish to transfer this technology or development out of
+There is no assurance that we will receive the required approvals should we wish to transfer this technology or development out of Israel in the future.
+Furthermore, the OCS committee may impose certain conditions on any arrangement under which we transfer technology or development out of Israel.
+Transfers of know-how from OCS funded programs, including our biotechnology incubator, even if approved by the OCS, may be subject to restrictions set forth in the Research Law, and may include payments to the OCS.